Zhou Yongkang: Trial and sentencing

-In the days leading up to the anticipated trial, Supreme Court President Zhou Qiang (no relation) told an assembled international press conference that Zhou Yongkang's trial would be "open and in accordance with the law."
+In the days leading up to the anticipated trial, Supreme Court President Zhou Qiang (of no relation) told an assembled international press conference that Zhou Yongkang's trial would be "open and in accordance with the law."
 In April 2015, Zhou Yongkang was formally charged with abuse of power, bribery, and intentionally leaking state secrets, and scheduled to face trial at the Tianjin First Intermediate People's Court.
-Overseas Chinese media was rife with speculation about the 'treatment' Zhou was to receive.
+Overseas Chinese media were rife with speculation about the 'treatment' Zhou was to receive.
 However, Zhou's trial unexpectedly took place behind closed doors.
 On June 11, state media made an announcement – without any apparent warning – that Zhou's verdict had already been reached.
-The official report on Zhou's trial was brief, and stated that he had been convicted on all three charges.
+The official report on Zhou's trial was brief and stated that he had been convicted on all three charges.
 The legal sentence, according to the state, was life in prison for bribery, seven years for abuse of power, and four years for "leaking state secrets".
 The court decided that Zhou could serve prison terms concurrently and amalgamated the sentences into one 'combined' life sentence.
 The total value of bribes taken by Zhou and his family was said to be 129.7 million yuan (~$18.87 million).
-State television showed Zhou pleading guilty with a head of fully gray hair, in contrast to his combed jet black hair dye he was known for prior to his retirement.
+State television showed Zhou pleading guilty with a head of fully gray hair, in contrast to his combed jet black hair dye he was known for before his retirement.

 Overseas media had compared Zhou's trial to that of Bo Xilai two years earlier, which was noted for being unusually open.
 In contrast to Bo, Zhou did not appear to dispute his charges.
 Bo, for the most part, denied his guilt and blamed much of the misdeeds he was accused of on his associates and his family.
 Zhou, on the other hand, said that "they tried to bribe my family, but really they were after my power.
 I should assume major responsibility for this".
-State-run news agency Xinhua said that the trial took place in secret because state secrets involved in the case.
+State-run news agency Xinhua said that the trial took place in secret because state secrets were involved in the case.
 However, it was also likely that Zhou's trial was not open to the public as a result of the sensitivity of the subject matter and its political implications.
-Observers also cited that the Bo trial became "out of control" as Bo made many shocking revelations during the deliberation of his trial which became tabloid fodder and led to many rumours circulating on social media, making the authorities more risk averse to do the same with Zhou.
+Observers also cited that the Bo trial became "out of control" as Bo made many shocking revelations during the deliberation of his trial, which became tabloid fodder and led to many rumours circulating on social media, making the authorities more risk-averse to do the same with Zhou.

-Zhou's son Zhou Bin absconded to the US in early 2013, and returned after negotiations with Chinese authorities.
+Zhou's son, Zhou Bin, fled to the US in early 2013 and returned after negotiations with Chinese authorities.
 In June 2016, Zhou Bin was found guilty of taking 222 million yuan ($34m) in bribes and illegally trading in restricted commodities, and 350 million yuan ($53m) of illicit gains were confiscated; Zhou's wife, Jia Xiaoyue, was fined 1m yuan ($150,000) for bribe-taking.
 Zhou's son and wife were sentenced to 18 years and 9 years imprisonment respectively.